Manecas1221212/romance/chapter_14.md

 The space was small, intimate.
 Windows revealing the crowd inside—wine glasses, laughter, art on white walls.
 Anna stood across the street and watched.

 Andrew, holding court.
 Animated in a way he never was at home.
-Jessica beside him, touching his arm, laughing at something he said.
+A group of adults gathered around him, listening.
+Jessica among them, not too close, just another face in the crowd.

 Sophie and Jake by the door, looking at their father like he was someone they recognized again.

 Anna watched for fifteen minutes.
 Invisible.
 Erased.

-She took photos.
-Evidence.
-Proof of the affair for divorce proceedings she hadn't filed yet.

 Then she saw something else.

 Jason.

-Jason Whitmore, walking into the gallery like he belonged there.
+Jason Whitmore, walking from another section of the gallery into the one where Andrew was holding court.

 Anna's heart stopped.
 What was Jason doing at Andrew's show?
 They didn't know each other.
 Unless—